 NOTE: We strongly urge you to read this Manual in its entirety before your first ride.
 At the very least, read and make sure that you understand each point in this section, and refer to the cited sections on any issue that you don't completely understand.
 Please note that not all bicycles have all of the features described in this Manual.
-Ask your dealer to point out the features of your bicycle.
+Ask your authorized retailer to point out the features of your bicycle.

-A. Bike fit
+A. Bike Fit

-- 1. Is your bike the right size?
-To check, see Section 3.A.
+- Is your bike the right size?
+To check, refer to Page 12, Section 3: "Fit", subsection A: "Standover Height".
 If your bicycle is too large or too small for you, you may lose control and fall.
-If your new bike is not the right size, ask your dealer to exchange it before you ride it. - 2.
+If your new bike is not the right size, ask your authorized retailer to exchange it before you ride it. - 2.
 Is the saddle at the right height?
-To check, see Section 3.B.
+To check, refer to Page 12, Section 3: "Fit", subsection B: "Saddle Position".
 If you adjust your saddle height, follow the Minimum Insertion instructions in Section 3.B. - 3.
 Are saddle and seat post securely clamped?
 A correctly tightened saddle will allow no saddle movement in any direction.
-See Section 3.B. - 4.
+Refer to Page 12, Section 3: "Fit", subsection B: "Saddle Position". - 4.
 Are the stem and handlebars at the right height for you?
-If not, see Section 3.C. - 5.
+If not, refer to Page 15, Section 3: "Fit", subsection C: "Handlebar Height and Angle". - 5.
 Can you comfortably operate the brakes?
 If not, you may be able to adjust their angle and reach.
-See Section 3.D and 3.E. - 6.
-Do you fully understand how to operate your new bicycle?
-If not, before your first ride, have your dealer explain any functions or features that you do not understand.
+Refer to Page 16, Section 3: "Fit", subsection D: "Control Position Adjustments" and subsection E: "Brake Reach". - Do you fully understand how to operate your new bicycle?
+If not, before your first ride, have your authorized retailer explain any functions or features that you do not understand.

-B. Safety first
+B. Safety First

-- 1. Always wear an approved helmet when riding your bike, and follow the helmet manufacturer's instructions for fit, use and care. - 2.
-Do you have all the other required and recommended safety equipment?
-See Section 2.
+- 1. Always wear an approved helmet when riding your bike, and follow the helmet manufacturer's instructions for fit, use and care. - Do you have all the other required and recommended safety equipment?
+Refer to Page 6, Section 2: "Safety".
 It's your responsibility to familiarize yourself with the laws of the areas where you ride, and to comply with all applicable laws. - 3.
 Do you know how to correctly secure your front and rear wheels?
-Check Section 4.A.1 to make sure.
+Refer to Page 19, Section 4: "Tech", subsection A.1: "Front wheel secondary retention devices" to make sure.
 Riding with an improperly secured wheel can cause the wheel to wobble or disengage from the bicycle, and cause serious injury or death. - 4.
-If your bike has toeclips and straps or clipless ("step-in") pedals, make sure you know how they work (see Section 4.E).
+If your bike has toeclips and straps or clipless ("step-in") pedals, make sure you know how they work (refer to Page 30, Section 4: "Tech", subsection E: "Pedals").
 These pedals require special techniques and skills.
 Follow the pedal manufacturer's instructions for use, adjustment and care. - 5.
 Do you have "toe overlap"?
 On smaller framed bicycles your toe or toeclip may be able to contact the front wheel when a pedal is all the way forward and the wheel is turned.
-Read Section 4.E. to check whether you have toeclip overlap. - 6.
+Refer to Page 30, Section 4: "Tech", subsection E: "Pedals" to check whether you have toeclip overlap. - 6.
 Does your bike have suspension?
-If so, check Section 4.F.
+If so, refer to Page 32, Section 4:

+"Tech", subsection F: "Bicycle Suspension".
 Suspension can change the way a bicycle performs.
 Follow the suspension manufacturer's instructions for use, adjustment and care.